 I am an Associate Professor of Political Science at the University of Michigan.

-My book, How China Escaped the Poverty Trap (Cornell University Press, Cornell Studies in Political Economy, 2016), examines all three themes within a unified framework and lays the foundation for my research agenda.
+My book, How China Escaped the Poverty Trap (Cornell University Press, Cornell Studies in Political Economy, 2016), examines all three themes and lays the foundation for my research agenda.
 It won the 2017 Peter Katzenstein Book Prize for “outstanding first book in international relations, comparative politics, or political economy.”
 It has been reviewed at the World Bank, Straits Times, Foreign Affairs, Harvard’s Building State Capability Blog, and other outlets.

 A native of Singapore, I attended Colorado College and received my PhD from Stanford University.
 Prior to joining Michigan, I was on the faculty of Columbia University SIPA, where I taught political and economic development.